- Plesk for Linux

 Warning: if you set the connection limit to a very high value (more than 300), this may affect server performance.
 It is better to find and rectify the cause of the high MySQL server usage.

-You can check which users/requests slow MySQL on all current connections with the following command:
+To check which users/requests slow MySQL on all current connections, use the following command:

 # mysqladmin -uadmin -p`cat /etc/psa/.psa.shadow` processlist